FIGHTING VOTER INTIMIDATION

 Florida Rights Restoration Coalition v.
 DeSantis

-A Nobel Peace Prize-nominated voting rights organization and Florida citizens are suing Governor Ron DeSantis and state officials for voter intimidation and disenfranchisement.
+A Nobel Peace Prize-nominated voting rights organization and Florida citizens successfully sued Governor Ron DeSantis and state officials for voter intimidation and disenfranchisement.

 THE IMPACT